kinimodmeyer/tradebyte-sdk-php/README.md

 ## Execute Examples

-rename ``examples/example_credentials.php`` to ``examples/credentials.php`` and replace it with your credentials. after this you can execute the examples on the cli:
+copy ``vendor/kinimodmeyer/tradebyte-sdk/examples/`` folder to your project-root. rename ``examples/example_credentials.php`` to ``examples/credentials.php`` and replace the credentials. execute the examples from the cli:

 ```bash
 $ php examples/products.php channel=1370 id=123